jdbaugher/fastAPD_workflow/README.md

 This workflow makes use of the Bio::fastAPD Perl module for fast calculations of nucleotide diversity (average pairwise difference (APD)) from multiple sequence alignments.
-The workflow accompanies an upcoming peer-reviewed journal article.
-Additional details will be provided as they become available.
+The workflow accompanies the following peer-reviewed journal article:
+Julian TR, Baugher JD, Rippinger CM, Pinekenstein R, Kolawole AO, Mehoke TS, Wobus CE, Feldman AB, Pineda FJ, Schwab KJ.
+Murine norovirus (MNV-1) exposure in vitro to the the purine nucleoside analog Ribavirin increases quasispecies diversity.
+Virus research.
+2016 Jan 4;211:165-173.

 ## Requirements
 This workflow has been tested on MACOSX and linux operating systems